all over me

 Cole Hauser continues his lucrative career playing some of the best thugs on film (see also his riveting neo-Nazi performance in Higher Learning).
 Also deserving of special mention is Pat Briggs as the gay neighbour Luke, and Leisha Hailey's sweet turn as the streetwise-yet-childlike Lucy.

 Just as music plays a huge role in Claude's life, the film's soundtrack is like another character, with depth, variation and purpose.
 From the riot grrl tracks of Lucy's band, through the indie background tracks (from such classic artists as Ani Difranco, Cornershop and Helium), to the crushing emotion of Patti Smith's "Pissing in a River" played in a pivotal moment, not a single note seems meaningless or wasted.
 It's a textbook example on how music can enhance a film, but not overpower it.

-The most difficult lesson for Claude to learn is that no matter how painful it is, you can't save someone who won't save themselves, no matter how much you love them.
+The most difficult lesson for Claude to learn is that no matter how painful it is, you can't save someone who won't save themselves.
 Loyalty is important, but self-respect is more so.
 It's a huge lesson for a fifteen year old to learn.
 Yet despite everything she goes through, Claude never fully abandons her youthful optimism and romanticism and, most of all, is not scared away from trusting someone else with her emotions.

 The best endings are when something is lost but enough is gained to make the sacrifice and pain worthwhile.
-All Over Me has one of those truly bittersweet endings that make you believe that you can make it through, no matter what happens.
-To my mind, that is ultimately the most positive message we can be sending to young lesbians struggling with their sexuality today.
+All Over Me has one of those truly bittersweet endings that make you believe that you can make it through, no matter what happens, if you are true to yourself.
+To my mind, that is ultimately the most positive message we can be sending to young lesbians struggling with their sexuality.